Playtronica/biotron-firmware/CC.md

 (lower and upper limits are set)

 ### Input
-- Num: CC 28
+Num: CC 28

-- Type: Progression
+Then bigger value, then bigger playable range of light notes

 ## Light Pitch Bend